ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_ipccwg1ar6ch3.rst

    :align:   center

-   Figure 3.19: Long-term mean (thin black contours) and linear trend (colour) of zonal mean December–January–February zonal winds from 1985 to 20 in the Southern Hemisphere.
+   Figure 3.19: Long-term mean (thin black contours) and linear trend (colour) of zonal mean December-January-February zonal winds from 1985 to 2014 in the Southern Hemisphere.
 The figure shows (a) ERA5 and (b) the CMIP6 multi-model mean (58 CMIP6 models).
 The solid contours show positive (westerly) and zero long-term mean zonal wind, and the dashed contours show